 Pavel Fedotov – Russian painter

 Pavel Fedotov was a Russian painter and graphic artist, one of the leading representatives of Russian Romanticism, the founder of critical realism in Russian painting.

-His life ended tragically.
-He died at thirty-seven (in November 1852) in a psychiatric hospital in St. Petersburg and was buried at the Smolensk Orthodox cemetery.
+The artist died on November 14, 1852 and was buried at the Smolensk Orthodox cemetery.
 In 1936, the artist’s ashes were reburied in the necropolis of masters of arts in the Alexander Nevsky Lavra.